cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 *Results in consistently developed [Ansible](https://docs.ansible.com) roles*

-Molecule provides support testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
+Molecule provides support testing with multiple instances, operating systems, distributions, virtualization providers, test frameworks and testing scenarios.
 Molecule is opinionated in order to encourage an approach that results in consistently developed roles that are well-written, easily understood and maintained.

-Providers can be bare-metal, virtual, cloud or containers.
-If Ansible can use it, Molecule can test it.
-Molecule simply leverages Ansible’s module system to manage instances.
+Providers can be bare-metal, virtual, cloud or containers. *Molecule simply leverages Ansible’s module system to manage instances.*

 notes: Molecule leverages Ansible provider modules in a consistent way.
 Currently supports azure,  docker, ec2, gce, lxc, lxd, openstack, vagrant and a customizable provider (delegated) for others.
 Minimal learning curve